A Guide to Curriculum

 Assessment and Evidence of Progress at Lexden Springs

-- Currently evidence of assessment is linked to P Scales and B squared use.
-We are developing an IEP assessment system to analyse progress data
+- We have developed an IEP assessment system to analyse progress data

 - We are in a planned period of change in terms of assessment and curriculum

 - At Lexden Springs we are making better links between the curriculum we teach and our assessment arrangements.
-We are beginning to develop a new vocabulary (moving away from P scales), for baseline and assessment linked to pupil achievements.
+We have developed a new vocabulary (moved away from P scales), for baseline and assessment linked to pupil achievements.
 (See Skills progression Diagram )

-- Over the next year we are changing the focus of our assessment information.
-We are developing assessment by looking at participation of our pupils curriculum areas relevant to their needs as set out in the EHCP, rather than P levels
+- We have developed assessment by looking at participation of our pupils curriculum areas relevant to their needs as set out in the EHCP.

 - The Annual Review of the Educational Health care Plan is at the heart of our assessment, teaching and learning.
 We use the review meeting to discuss what is important for the pupil to develop in terms of skills to meet their needs and to prepare them for the future.